 The Full GSC Page Indexing Checklist

-1. Search Console Indexing Summary
+1. Start With the Indexing Summary

 2. Server Errors (5XX)